jkeohan/rctr-8-2-21/w09d17/intro-to-testing-in-react.md

 #### <g-emoji class="g-emoji" alias="alarm_clock" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/23f0.png">⏰</g-emoji> Activity - 20min -->

-Here are the functions that are being used in case we want to review the [Jest](https://facebook.github.io/jest/docs/en/api.html) and [Enzyme](https://github.com/airbnb/enzyme/tree/master/docs/api) documentation and get a better idea of what they are doing.
+Here are the functions that we will be using in case we want to review the [Jest](https://facebook.github.io/jest/docs/en/api.html) and [Enzyme](https://github.com/airbnb/enzyme/tree/master/docs/api) documentation and get a better idea of what they are doing.

 #### Jest